Wolfgang Kroll: Travel to Japan

 After arriving in Hokkaido, Kroll went to Hokkaido University, where he was a lecturer for five years beginning in 1937.
-At that time, he published three papers in five years with Tomonaga Shinichiro, who had just graduated from the physics department of Kyoto Imperial University, and also co-organized a course on quantum theory with Tomonaga.
+At that time, he published three papers in five years with Tomonaga Shin'ichiro, who had just graduated from the physics department of Kyoto Imperial University, and also co-organized a course on quantum theory with Tomonaga.
 In 1937, with the support of Yoshio Nishina, Kroll published a paper on the theory of thermal conduction, and in 1941, he published a paper on the behaviour of free electrons in monovalent metals and their relation to specific heat.
 However, since the salary at the Hokkaido Imperial University was not high, Kroll took a part-time job as a teacher of German at a nearby commercial school.
 After the outbreak of World War II, Kroll left Hokkaido University to teach at the Institute of Physical and Chemical Research in Tokyo, and soon after left Japan to teach at Taipei Imperial University.
 At the end of 1941, Kroll arrived in Taiwan to teach at the Imperial University of Taipei.
 His salary was increased by 60%.
 However, the lecture system at that time did not allow Kroll to hold a lecture in physics, but only to teach German courses in the preparation and higher schools in Taipei.
 It was not until the end of the war that he began to teach physics.
 From April 20, 1945, all prep teachers and students, including Kroll, were engaged in position construction between Tamsui and Xinzhuang from that month onwards and were disbanded and reinstated after the war.
 He published a paper on mathematical physics in 1944 through the Proceedings of the Faculty of Science of the Imperial University of Taipei.